 Where to exchange or withdraw cash?

-You can take whatever currency you have, about using euros will cost less when exchanging to Russian ruble.
+You can take whatever currency you have, about using euros will cost less when exchanging to the Russian ruble.
 The best option is to pay with your credit card, check out the article about how to avoid credit card problems when travelling.

 We used our US Credit Card, the Russian Bank didn’t charge a commission but ou Local Bank did charge a 1% commission.